 You must attend school full time unless you are granted permission to attend part time.
-You must maintain a minimum 2.0 grade point average.
+You must maintain a minimum 2.0 grade point average for most programs.
+For a graduate college or a graduate university training program, you will need to meet the same grade standards required to graduate from that school.
 You must tell your VRC about any problems you are having during the semester and provide required documents such as your grades, course schedule, bills for postsecondary expenses, list of courses you need to take to earn your degree, etc. Your VRC will give you a complete list of what you need to turn in.

 What happens if I need to retake or drop a class?

 You may have to pay to take the class again yourself.
 If you failed a class, received a grade less than a 2.0, or withdrew from class after the deadline, OOD generally will not pay for you to retake the class unless there are “extenuating circumstances” (for example, you withdrew from the class because of your disability or an unexpected event like a major surgery).